0xL0WK3Y/Stellar-Arena/README.md

 * Tiled map editor
 You will need this application if you want to create and import your own levels to the game or customize the existing ones.
-You can download it from the official website: https://www.mapeditor.org/ Or clone from Github: https://github.com/bjorn/tiled
+You can download it from the official website: https://www.mapeditor.org/ Or clone it from Github: https://github.com/bjorn/tiled

 ### Installation